Whiteknight/whiteknight.github.com/_posts/2010-12-11-lorito_first_thoughts.md

 translates the incoming CISC ops into a sequence of internal RISC "micro-ops".
 These micro-ops, though there are more of them, are easier to work with and are passed into an internal "microcore" which is highly optimized and operates at a higher clock speed.
+This is exactly the metaphore that I was using for the relationship between PIR and Lorito: PIR "meta-ops" are translated to a sequence of simpler and faster Lorito ops for actual execution.

 There are many differences between a hardware processor implementation and a software virtual machine implementation, of course.
 Parrot can't just bump